APLMOOC/APLMOOC/docs/course/ch0/part1.md

 1. Example taken from <https://github.com/pitr/aoc/blob/main/2021/25.apl>

-I was very confused.
+I was baffled.
 These were meant to be _solutions_ to the AoC problems.
-However, I couldn't see how in the world these could represent any sort of algorithm, much less a solution.
+However, I couldn't see how they could possibly represent any kind of algorithm, much less a solution.
-Were these...

-- Encrypted solutions?
-- Solutions encoded in some weird format?
-- Trolls meant to confuse me?
-- My computer bugging out?

-Turns out, it was none of these.
-After a bit more research, I found out that it was something called **APL**.
+Turns out, they were written in a language called **APL**.

 !!! tip "APL"